cgds33/py-redis-dockerize/README.md

 ## py-redis-dockerize

-### 1. Info
+### 1. Summary

 This project is a dockerize example with 4 containers.
 These are flask, redis, postgres and python worker containers.
 Proje was writed with docker-compose.

-Flask container run on public network on port '80' and communicates on local network with other containers
+Flask container run on public network on port '80' and communicates on local network with other containers.

+Flask gets user information in json format with post requests.
+Redis queues incoming requests and send it to workers.
+User information sent to workers is saved in the database.

 <br>